redhat-openstack/website/source/uncategorized/rdo-manager.html.md

 ## Inlunch

 Inlunch is a tool which runs Instack while you are having lunch.
 In other words, it automates Instack scripts.
-Maybe more importantly, it prepares a virtual environment (using Vagrant) so that you can run Instack and it will find the virtual machines it needs to set up RDO Manager and the Workload Cloud.
+Maybe more importantly, it prepares a virtual environment so that you can run Instack and it will find the virtual machines it needs to set up RDO Manager and the Workload Cloud.

 GitHub: <https://github.com/rdo-management/inlunch>